-[0013] In a preferred embodiment, the capillary matrix is composed of a material different from the material comprising the lateral flow chromatography strip or the receiving area or sample pad of such a strip.
+[0014] In a preferred embodiment, the capillary matrix is composed of a material different from the material comprising the lateral flow chromatography strip or the receiving area or sample pad of such a strip.
 The capillary matrix is composed of a material such that saturation of the capillary matrix with an oral fluid does not substantially alter the morphology of the capillary matrix.
 Thus, neither the average pore size nor the void volume of the capillary matrix is substantially altered.
 In addition, the volume of the capillary matrix is substantially constant.
-Saturation of the capillary matrix typically effects less than 30%, preferably less than 25%, more preferably less than 20% and most preferably less than about 15%, 10%, 5% or less than about even 1%.
-The capillary matrix preferably has an average pore size ranging from about 40 $\mu$ m to about 250 $\mu$ m, more preferably from about 60 $\mu$ m to about 200 $\mu$ m, and most preferably from about $80 \,\mu\text{m}$ to about $120 \,\mu\text{m}$ and a void volume of less than about 60 μL/cm.
-Particularly preferred porous matrix materials have pore sizes that range from about 45 $\mu$ m to about 90 $\mu$ m, from about 90 $\mu$ m to about 130 $\mu$ m, or from about 80 μm to about 120 μm.
-Preferred capillary matrix materials are plastics (e.g., porous matrices of a high density polyethylene (HDPE), an ultra-high molecular weight polyethylene (UHMW), a polypropylene (PP), a polyester, a polyvinylidene fluoride (PVDF), a polytetrafluoroethylene (PTFE), a nylon 6 (N6), or a polyethersulfone (PES)).
+Saturation of the capillary matrix typically effects less than less than 30%, preferably less than 25%, more preferably less than 20% and most preferably less than about 15%, 10%, 5% or less than about even 1%.
+The capillary matrix preferably has an average pore size ranging from about 40 μ m to about 250 μ m, more preferably from about 60 :m to about 200 :m, and most preferably from about 80 :m to about 120 :m and a void volume of less than about $60 \,\mu\text{L/cm}^3$.
+Particularly preferred porous matrix materials have pore sizes that range from about 45:m to about 90:m, from about 90:m to about 130 :m, or from about 80 :m to 120 :m.
+Prefered capillary matrix materials are plastics (e.g., porous matrices of a high density polyethylene (HDPE), an ultra-high molecular weight polyethylene (UHMW), a polypropylene (PP), a polyvinylidene fluoride (PVDF), a polytetrafluoroethylene (PTFE), a nylon 6 (N6), or a polyethersulfone (PES)).
 The plastics may be hydrophilic or treated (e.g., with a surfactant such as sodium N-methyl cocoyl taurate) to be hydrophilic.

-[0014] In a preferred embodiment, the capillary matrix, when contacted to an oral mucosa takes up oral fluid from the oral cavity and readily releases the oral fluid to the receiving area of the lateral flow chromatography strip in under about 5 minutes (preferably under about 2 minutes, more preferably under about 1 minute) without compression, altered air or fluid pressure, or other manipulation of the matrix material.
-The capillary matrix, when contacted to an oral mucosa takes up oral fluid from the oral cavity and releases the oral fluid to the receiving area of the lateral flow chromatography strip most preferably in under about 30 seconds.
-Under these conditions, the capillary matrix, is preferably saturated with oral fluid in under about 1 minute, and saturation typically utilizes less than about 300 $\mu$ L of oral fluid.
+[0015] In a preferred embodiment, the capillary matrix, when contacted to an oral mucosa takes up oral fluid from said oral cavity and readily releases the oral fluid to said receiving area of said lateral flow chromatography strip in under about 1 minute without compression, altered air or fluid pressure, or other manipulation of the matrix material.
+The deliver comprises about 100 :L to about 200 :L of oral fluid to delivered to said lateral flow chromatography strip in under about 1 minute.
+The capillary matrix, when contacted to an oral mucosa takes up oral fluid from the oral cavity and releases said oral fluid to said receiving area of said lateral flow chromatography strip preferably in under about 30 seconds.
+Under these conditions, the capillary matrix, is preferably saturated with oral fluid in under about 1 minute, and saturation typically utilizes less than about 500 μL of oral fluid.
 Generally speaking, the capillary matrix will released sufficient oral fluid to saturate the receiving area of the chromatographic strip.

-[0015] The apparatus can optionally further include a blocking strip placed between the capillary matrix and the lateral flow chromatographic strip.
+[0016] The apparatus can optionally further include a blocking strip placed between the capillary matrix and the lateral flow chromatographic strip.
 The blocking strip can contain a blocking reagent (e.g., BSA, deoxycholate, sodium -n-lauroylsarcosine, etc.) and/or one or more buffers.
-In certain embodiments, the blocking strip can also prevent backflow of reagents from the lateral flow chromatography strip to the capillary matrix.
+The blocking strip can also prevents backflow of reagents from the lateral flow chromatography strip to the capillary matrix.

-[0016] The apparatus can optionally further include a conjugate strip that contains one or more chromatography reagents (e.g., labeled microparticles).
+[0017] The apparatus can optionally further include a conjugate strip that contains one or more chromatography reagents (e.g., labeled microparticles).
 In addition, a single strip can double as a blocking strip and a conjugate strip.